Ariz. Admin. Code § 2-5A-105

 1. Definitions.
 For the purposes of this subsection:

-b.
-"Records that are reasonably necessary or appropriate to maintain an accurate knowledge of the employee's disciplinary actions" means the correspondence listed in subsection (D)(1)(a) and includes an official notice of charges of misconduct as applicable to covered employees, the final disciplinary letter, and any responses related to complaints, grievances or appeals upholding, amending, or overturning the discipline.
+a.
+"Records that are reasonably necessary or appropriate to maintain an accurate knowledge of the employee's disciplinary actions" includes disciplinary actions, an official notice of charges of misconduct as applicable to covered employees, the final disciplinary letter, and any responses related to complaints, grievances or appeals upholding, amending, or overturning the discipline.

 i.
 In response to an official notice of charges of misconduct;